AnonCatalyst/ImageMeld/README.md

 ## Features
 - **File Embedding**: Embed one or more files into an image without noticeable changes.
 - **ZIP Compression**: Optional automatic compress multiple files into a single ZIP archive before embedding.
-- **Easy Extraction**: Effortlessly extract embedded files from the image.
 - **Dependency Management**: Automatically checks and installs required dependencies.
-- **User-Friendly Interface**: Interactive prompts guide you through the embedding and extraction process.
+- **User-Friendly Interface**: Interactive prompts guide you through the embedding process.

 ## Install & Run